Av0c/django_rest/README.md

 python manage.py runserver
 ```

-and go to `http://localhost:8000/` to see the Browsable API.
+and go to `http://localhost:8000/` to see the built-in Browsable API.
+**For a custom-built UI, go to `http://localhost:8000/static/rest_framework/portfolio/index.html` instead**.

 ### Users

-There're currently 3 users:
-- 'admin' (have extra privileges)
-- 'dd'
-- 'whale'

 All users have the same password `password123`

+`admin` will have extra privileges.

-You can easily create a new user using
+You can only create a new user using

 ```
 python manage.py createsuperuser